gonzalezgbr/gonzalezgbr/README.md

 ## 🧩 About me

 - Hello!
-I’m Gaby, a *Python developer* 🐍 and a *functional analyst* 📋.
+I’m Gaby 👩‍💻, a software developer based in Argentina.

-- I'm currently working as a *freelance developer* building **Python automation scripts and data processing apps** and as a *system's functional analyst* in government related entities.
+- I'm currently working at a data company as a *python developer* building **web scrapers** of all shapes and sizes.

 - I have a *Bachelor's Degree in Information Systems*.